T. Maheswaran: Political career

 He was a successful businessman before becoming a politician with the United National Party.
 He was one of the first minority Tamil politician to join a majority Sinhalese dominated political party from the south after the commencement of the Sri Lankan civil war.
 During the UNP rule he was known for not following party regulations regarding voting for emergency regulations.
 He always voted to rescind it.
 He was also known for his efforts to high light the Human rights situation affecting the minority Sri Lankan Tamils both in the parliament and to the local media.
 Generally he had voiced support for the war effort against the LTTE but had highlighted the civilian repercussions.

-Maheswaran would shout and make emotional speeches in Parliament.
-Some dismissed as theatrics, others felt he is speaking from the heart.
-He could speak Tamil, English and Sinhala and a pleasant person to converse with.
-Maheswaran was immensely rich in later life but always retained the common touch.
-He was great favourite with minor staff in Parliament.
+Maheswaran made emotional speeches in Parliament.
+Some dismissed them as theatrics, while others felt he was speaking from the heart.
+He could speak Tamil, English and Sinhala.

 Just before his death, he had accused the rival Eelam People's Democratic Party as being behind the rash of murders targeting civilians in the Jaffna peninsula.
 Just before his death, his security staff was reduced from 11 to 2 by the government after the budget speech.
 He was accused by D. B. S. Jeyaraj of being a Hindu chauvinist and eroding "Tamil religious unity" by supporting the anti-Conversion bill espoused by Sinhalese Buddhist politicians during his term as Hindu affairs minister.